ErykKul/json-transformer/README.md

     engine.eval("Collectors = Java.type('java.util.stream.Collectors')");
 ```

-You can override these types, or add any Java type you need by simply adding an expression.
+You can override these types, or add any Java type you need, by simply adding an expression.
 For example:

 ```json
 {